 Spanish-Speaking

-Dr. Corona is not currently taking new clients for therapy, but is accepting clients for psychological testing.
+While Dr. Corona is not currently accepting new clients for therapy, he is available for psychological testing services.

 To contact Alejandro, please email him at Alejandro@ReflectionsMichiana.com or call him at (716) 908-9559